 Life for an overseas student can sometimes be tough at the University.
 If you do not know many people, the University can be a lonely place.
 Classes/ study periods often get done by early afternoon and very often there is nothing much to do for the rest of the evening.
 Spending all my evenings at the University or at some booze party at your friends' place did not appeal to me.

 I very often played games on Wednesdays, Thursdays, Saturdays and Sundays.
 Our nets used to be scheduled on Fridays.
 Classes and studies took up the rest of time.
 There was no time left to indulge in binge drinking :)

-I have been told that the authorities at the University are in the process of implementing certain decisions which could make it very difficult for the Club to continue.
-I strongly request and urge the authorities to reconsider implementing these decisions.
 In my opinion, the Club plays a very important role in helping postgraduate students (particularly from the Asian sub-continent) adjust to life at University.
-It provides them with a recreation option and allows them to play a sport that they love a
+It provides them with a recreation option and allows them to play a sport that they love.

 LLM International Economic Law (2008-2009)